nu-radio/NuRadioMC/documentation/source/NuRadioReco/pages/detector/antennamodels.rst

         rotation of the antenna
     - rotation phi: float
         rotation of the antenna
-    - ff: array of floats
+    - freqs: array of floats
-        array of frequencies
+        array of frequencies for which the realized vector effective length is provided
-    - theta: float
+    - theta: array of floats
-        zenith angle of inicdent electric field
+        zenith angles for the realized vector effective length with respect to the antenna
-    - phi: float
+    - phi: array of floats
-        azimuth angle of incident electric field
+        azimuth angles for the realized vector effective length with respect to the antenna
-    - H_phi: float
+    - H_phi: array of floats
-        the complex realized vector effective length of the ePhi polarization component as described in (A.13) of the NuRadioReco paper arxiv:1903.07023
+        the complex realized vector effective length of the ePhi polarization component as described in (A.13) of the NuRadioReco paper `arxiv:1903.07023 <https://arxiv.org/abs/1903.07023>`__
-    - H_theta: float
+    - H_theta: array of floats
-        the complex realized vector effective length of the eTheta polarization component as described in (A.13) of the NuRadioReco paper arxiv:1903.07023
+        the complex realized vector effective length of the eTheta polarization component as described in (A.13) of the NuRadioReco paper `arxiv:1903.07023 <https://arxiv.org/abs/1903.07023>`__

-For the antenna orientation and rotation, the conventions are described in `Properties of Detector Description`.
+For the antenna orientation and rotation, the conventions are described in :ref:`Properties of Detector Description <NuRadioReco/pages/detector/detector_database_fields:Properties of Detector Description>`

-The calculation of the vector effective length is described in Appendix A.1, A.2 and A.3 of the NuRadioReco paper arxiv:1903.07023.
+The calculation of the vector effective length is described in Appendix A.1, A.2 and A.3 of the NuRadioReco paper `arxiv:1903.07023 <https://arxiv.org/abs/1903.07023>`__.

 Overview of available Antenna Models